Turning Tabular Foundation Models into Graph Foundation Models: Implementation details

+\paragraph{Ensembling} By default, we evaluate G2T-FM using an ensemble of 10 members.
+Ensemble members share the same model weights, but apply possibly different preprocessing schemes to the input features (e.g., column permutation) and targets (e.g., label shuffling for multiclass classification tasks).
+We employ ensembling in both in-context learning and finetuning settings.
+For each optimization step during finetuning, we sample a single random ensemble member (i.e., one preprocessing scheme) to compute the gradient.
+This strategy yields the advantages of ensembling while limiting computational costs.
+Specifically, because intermediate evaluations during finetuning occur only once every 10 gradient steps, evaluating the full ensemble requires just 9 additional forward passes for every 10 forward-backward passes.
+Therefore, the maximum time overhead of our ensembling approach with this strategy is at most double that of standard single-model finetuning.

-On certain datasets, specifically, \texttt{city-reviews} and \texttt{avazu-ctr}, applying G2T-FM directly on the original features results in out-of-memory errors.
-To address this, we apply principal component analysis (PCA) to reduce the feature dimensionality.
-PCA is performed separately on the original features and the neighborhood feature aggregations.
+\paragraph{PCA} On certain datasets, applying G2T-FM directly on the original features results in out-of-memory errors.
+To address this, we apply principal component analysis (PCA) on \texttt{avazu-ctr}, \texttt{city-reviews}, \texttt{amazon-ratings} and \texttt{questions} datasets to reduce the feature dimensionality.
+PCA is performed separately on the original features and the neighborhood feature aggregations, reducing each to 64 dimensions.